Available in VPC

 $ kubectl --kubeconfig $KUBE_CONFIG delete pvc static-pvc

-If you want to directly access an NAS without using NAS-CSI, you can use NFS to mount the NAS directly from a Pod.
-The example below shows how to use the NFS volume type to mount the NAS server directly.
-Enter the IP address of the NAS in the server field, and enter the path of the NAS in the path field.
-You can also specify the path to be used within the container using volumeMounts.
+If you want to access a NAS directly without using NAS CSI, you can mount it in a Pod using NFS.
+The example below uses the NFS volume type to mount the NAS server directly.
+Enter the NAS IP address in the server field and the NAS path in the path field.
+You can specify the path inside the container using volumeMounts.

 kind: Deployment